 In a nutshell, this is Unofficial Rules Website for the Unofficial 9th Edition of Warhammer Fantasy.
 I am not claiming to own the work of Mathias Eliasson, et al. I’m merely presenting their work in a new, more easily consumable way.
 Nor do I claim to own any of the worked owned by Games Workshop Limited.
 All Rights Reserved to their respective owners.
-I also created a similar site for Warhammer Fantasy: 8th Edition, which includes all of the Games Workshop errata and frequently asked questions.
+I also created a similar site for 8th Edition, 6th Edition, and 7th Edition - all of which includes all of the Games Workshop errata and frequently asked questions.

 Who do you think you are?